Sensei-CHO/TPDN/README.md

 This project is called TPDN because this project has "Toujours Pas De Nom"

 ## Modules
-You can use the "template-module.py" in the templates folder to dev your own one!
+You can use the "template-module.py" in the templates folder to create your own!

 You just have to drag and drop your installed modules to the module folder and you are ready to go!